nicolgit/hub-and-spoke-playground/scenarios/solution-north-south-inspection.md

 ## Solution
-When a S2S connection is established, the connection between `on-prem-net` and `spoke-01` takes place through the following schema:
+When a S2S connection is established, routing between `on-prem-net` and `spoke-01` is possible thanks to the following configuration:

 ![north-south-01](../images/north-south-inspection-01.png)

-to route all traffic via Azure Firewall the schema became the following:
+The configuration that allows to route all network traffic via Azure Firewall is the following:

 ![north-south-02](../images/north-south-inspection-02.png)

-### Firewall Policy
+### Configure Firewall Policy
-With this policy firewall alloows all the communications bewteen `on-prem-net` and `spoke-01`
+With this policy Azure Firewall allows the communications bewteen `on-prem-net` and `spoke-01`.

 Create the following `IP Groups` in `west europe`:
 * `group-spoke-01`: 10.13.1.0/24